ona-li-toki-e-jan-Epiphany-tawa-mi/Explosive-Utilities/README.md

 ![holding a tnt on a stick](screenshots/holding_a_tnt_on_a_stick.png)
 ![reactive trident detonation](screenshots/reactive_trident_detonation.png)

+## For Developers

+To add recipes to the combustion forge multiblock, whether into this datapack, or from your own datapack as an addon, [see this tutorial.](combustion_forge_recipes/README.md "Combustion forge recipe tutorial")

 ## Changelog

 - Added combatiblity with Incendiary Bees to corral them with the tnt wand.